poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS-lamda-limitations-and-use-cases.md

 path: "./2020/03/09/AWS-lamda-limitations-and-use-cases.md"
 date: "2020-03-09T21:59:59"
 title: "AWS Lamda - Limitations and Use Cases"
-description: "Poshjoshs-Blog - AWS lamda limitations and use cases"
+description: "Easy to understand tutorial: AWS lamda limitations and use cases"
 lang: "en-us"
 ---